cguz/cguz.github.io/_posts/2025-08-25-mcp-authentication-crisis-why-oauth-isnt-enough.md

 ---

-*This is Part 2 of a three-part series on MCP security vulnerabilities.
-Part 3 will examine supply chain attacks and tool poisoning in the MCP ecosystem.*
+**This is Part 2 of a three-part series on MCP security and architecture:**
+- [Part 1: Tool Description Injection](/2025/08/23/tool-description-injection-the-invisible-mcp-threat.html) - The invisible threat hiding in MCP tool metadata
+- **Part 2: MCP Authentication Crisis** (This article) - Why OAuth isn't enough for AI tool security
+- [Part 3: MCP Supply Chain Nightmare](/2025/08/29/mcp-supply-chain-nightmare.html) - How tool ecosystems create unprecedented attack vectors

 ## References